mvolkmann/blog/src/smalltalk/03-getting-started.md

 Drag over the grid cells that represent the area of the screen that the window should occupy and release the mouse button.

-To open an context-sensitive menu for a morph, right-click it.
+To open an context-sensitive menu for a `Morph`, right-click it.
 After a menu item is selected from a menu, it will close.

 To cause a menu to remain open so multiple selections can be made,